HayatoHongo/nanoGPT-Vision/README.md

 ---

 `nanoGPTVision` is a **minimal Vision-Language Model built end-to-end**,
 featuring a **GPT-style text decoder and vision projector trained fully from scratch**.

-A pretrained **CLIP vision encoder** is used for visual representations (Sorry😉),
-while **all language modeling and vision–language training code is written, data is public, and trained from scratch**.

 This project is heavily inspired by [nanoGPT](https://github.com/karpathy/nanoGPT.git) and [LLMs from scratch](https://github.com/rasbt/LLMs-from-scratch.git).
 If you haven't checked them yet, please visit!

 ---